ddivad195/keeper/README.md

 All available commands can be seen [here](./commands.md).

 ## Usage
-Since this bot has a docker-compose file, all you need to start your own taboo locally is:
+Since this bot has a docker-compose file, all you need to start your own Keeper instance is:

 ```
 $ cp .env.example .env